-301. Corporate Finance (3 sem. hrs.).
+- 301. Corporate Finance (3 sem. hrs.).
 Introduction to a variety of techniques and applications of modern financial theory to the main decisions faced by the financial manager.
 Fundamentals of financial analysis, working capital management, capital budgeting, and investment and financing decisions.
-Prerequisite:

-Junior standing.
+Prerequisite: Junior standing.
 ACC 201, ECO 251, ECO 252, MTH 115, 210, WRI 101, COM 100, with a C- or better in each class; or ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, and MED 212.
 Students with BAE 354 credit will not receive additional credit for this course.
-(Fall and Spring)

-330. Intermediate Corporate Finance (3 sem. hrs.).
+(Fall and Spring) - 330.
+Intermediate Corporate Finance (R)(W) (3 sem. hrs.).
 The application of financial theory to corporate finance.
 Prerequisite: Declaration of any business concentration or the no concentration option, completion of FIN 301 with a C- or better.
-(Spring)

-350. Financial Markets and Institutions (3 sem. hrs.).
+(Spring) - 350.
+Financial Markets and Institutions (3 sem. hrs.).
 A detailed examination of financial markets and the institutions that operate within them.
 Topics covered include a survey of various financial intermediaries and the important impact they have on level of aggregate economic activity, fund flows, structure of markets, and the management of financial institutions.
 Prerequisite: Declaration of any business concentration or the no concentration option, and Junior standing.
-(Fall)

-430. Investments (3 sem. hrs.).
+(Fall) - 355.
+International Finance (G) (3 sem. hrs.).
+This course provides a framework for analyzing corporate financial decision making from the perspective of the management of a multinational corporation and presents a detailed analysis of tools and techniques for international financial management.
+It covers international financial instruments, markets, and institutions.
+Focus is placed on exchange rate determination, balance of payments, the international monetary system, the international parity conditions, international capital asset pricing, hedging derivatives, and various exposure measurements.
+Prerequisite: Junior or senior standing. - 430.
+Investments (3 sem. hrs.).
 An introduction to the basic principles and fundamentals of investments necessary to appraise the risk-return profile, valuation, and suitability of securities for investment.
 Prerequisite: Declaration of any business concentration or the no concentration option.
 Completion of FIN 301 with a C- or better.
 (Spring)